Top Best Eyeliner for Hooded Eyes and best tips to apply eyeliner on Hooded Eyes from a Hooded Eye Makeup Artist!

 Related Eye Makeup posts: Best False Eyelashes for beginners (reviewed by a Hooded Eye girl)

 Tightline Hooded Eyes?

-This assuming that you don’t have any eye condition that make this tighline technique not recommended.
+This assuming that you don’t have an eye condition that makes this tighline technique not recommended.

-In this Video Below a Optamologist explain what tighline can cause in your eyes and who can not use the tighline technique!
+In this Video Below a Ophthalmologist explain what tighline can cause in your eyes and who can not use the tighline technique!

 How to do it?
-Take a black pencil eyeliner, apply it on your internal Top waterline lash line carefully, and try not to cry because it can ruin your eye makeup.
+Take a black pencil eyeliner like this one here, apply it on your internal Top waterline lash line carefully, and try not to cry because it can ruin your eye makeup.